Combining our time-tested abilities in developed and emerging international markets

 Portfolio Attribution

 We use a proprietary quantitative equity allocation model that assists the portfolio managers in determining the weight of emerging versus developed markets in the Fund.
 Our allocation relative to the weight of emerging markets in the Index is currently overweight.
 We identify five primary factors as most indicative of the ideal allocation target: valuation, quality, earnings growth, macroeconomic, and risk aversion.
-Our valuation, growth, and macroeconomic metrics are currently positive for emerging markets.
-Our quality metric, which includes such measures as profit margins and return on equity, and our risk aversion metric are both currently neutral indicators.
+Our quality metric (which includes such measures as profit margins and return on equity), growth, and macroeconomic metrics are positive for emerging markets.
+Our risk aversion metric is currently a negative indicator and our valuation metric is neutral.

 Investment Outlook